Photo Credit: Jack Lue, marccanter.com

 Through it all, the band triumphed in the sense it achieved its aim of playing the gig.
 More importantly, an inextricable connection developed via determination, camaraderie and survival.
 As Slash explains in “What Drives Us,” the shared experience resulted in a “bonding thing that you don’t even realize is happening at the time.”
 For Guns N’ Roses, the road to Paradise City had started with a trip through hell.

-Bob Gendron is the associate editorial director at The Coda Collection.
-He has been obsessing over music, albums and audio ever since he landed a job at an indie record store at age 13.
-A longtime contributor to the Chicago Tribune and former Director of Communications at Music Direct, he spent 11 years as the Music Editor at The Absolute Sound and performed the same role for eight years at TONEAudio.
+Bob Gendron has been obsessing over music, albums and audio ever since he landed a job at an indie record store at age 13.
+A longtime contributor to the Chicago Tribune and the first Associate Editorial Director at The Coda Collection, he was also the longtime Music Editor at The Absolute Sound and performed the same role at TONEAudio.
 Gendron is the author of “Gentlemen” (Bloomsbury) and a coauthor of “Nirvana: The Complete Illustrated History” (Voyageur).
 His writing has also appeared in DownBeat, Rolling Stone, Revolver and other outlets.